Off-Pump Coronary Artery Bypass Surgery

 from your chest wall or your leg.
-An artery inside the chest wall is typically used If you are having traditional off-pump CABG, your healthcare provider will make an incision down the middle of your chest to separate your breastbone.
+An artery inside the chest wall is typically used If you're having traditional off-pump CABG, your healthcare provider will make an incision down the middle of your chest to separate your breastbone.

-If you are having a minimally invasive off-pump CABG, your surgeon may make a small incision down the middle of your chest and separate part of your breastbone.
-Sometimes surgeons use special instruments and a camera to do the surgery.
-In this approach, your healthcare provider will make several small holes in your chest, between the use robot-controlled arms to do the surgery.
+If you're having a minimally invasive off-pump CABG, your surgeon may make a small incision down the middle of your chest and separate part of your breastbone.
+Sometimes surgeons use special tools and a camera to do the surgery.
+In this approach, your provider will make several small holes in your chest, between the ribs.
+Some surgeons use robot-controlled arms to do the surgery.

 Your heart will keep beating during the surgery.

 Your surgeon will surgically attach (graft) the vessel removed from the chest wall surgeon will attach the other end of the vessel to the blocked coronary artery, to Once the bypass grafts are complete, a surgery team will connect your breastbone back together (if needed).